signalfx/splunk-otel-collector/deployments/cloudfoundry/buildpack/README.md

-# OpenTelemetry Collector Pivotal Cloud Foundry (PCF) Buildpack
+# Splunk OpenTelemetry Collector Pivotal Cloud Foundry (PCF) Buildpack

-A [Cloud Foundry buildpack](https://docs.pivotal.io/application-service/2-11/buildpacks/) to install the OpenTelemetry Collector for use with PCF apps.
+A [Cloud Foundry buildpack](https://docs.pivotal.io/application-service/2-11/buildpacks/) to install the Splunk OpenTelemetry Collector for use with PCF apps.

 The buildpack's default functionality, as described in this document, is to deploy the OpenTelemetry Collector as a sidecar for the given app that's being deployed.
 The Collector is able to observe the app as a [nozzle](https://docs.pivotal.io/tiledev/2-10/nozzle.html#nozzle) to the [Loggregator Firehose](https://docs.cloudfoundry.org/loggregator/architecture.html).
 The Loggregator Firehose is one of the architectures Cloud Foundry uses to emit logs and metrics.
-This means that the OpenTelemetry Collector will be observing all apps and deployments that emit metrics and logs to the Loggregator Firehose as long as it's running.
+This means that the Splunk OpenTelemetry Collector will be observing all apps and deployments that emit metrics and logs to the Loggregator Firehose as long as it's running.

 ## Installation